S1mplyCompl3x/PyAssistant/README.md

 > - **"Show me (selected pictures)"** :  Opens the browser and show pictures
 > - **"what, how, who (question)"** : Asks wolfram and answer
 > - **"Search for (question)"** : searches google for the question
+> - **"Turn on the webcam, Webcam on"** : Turns on the webcam and stream it to localhost
+> - **"Download (song name)"** : Download the song to current directory

-## License
+## License & Final Thoughts

-This project is under General Public License, So do whatever you want with this, its pretty easy to customize.
+This project is under General Public License, So do whatever you want with this just give me credit, its pretty easy to customize.